shnbwmn/websites/README.md

-# Websites
+# Sites that inspire

-List of awesome websites.
+List of awesome websites and tools.

 ## Design